marpaia/grn-lean/README.md

 ![proofs: sorry-free](https://img.shields.io/badge/proofs-sorry--free-brightgreen)
 [![built on: crnt-lean](https://img.shields.io/badge/built%20on-crnt--lean-8A2BE2)](https://github.com/marpaia/crnt-lean)

-**Formalizing gene-regulatory circuits in the Hill-kinetic ODE perspective, and machine-checking the structural certificates that validate a design.**

-Electronic design automation pairs a _synthesis_ tool with a _formal verification_ tool, because simulation only exercises the inputs you sample.
-Genetic circuit design has the same split.
-A generator proposes topologies and a simulator (LOICA) scores a _sampled_ parameter ensemble: the SPICE half. `grn-lean` is the other half: a design is handed over and gets back a **kernel-checked structural certificate**, a guarantee that holds for _every_ parameterization by the wiring alone.
+**Formal verification for [LOICA](https://github.com/RudgeLab/LOICA) circuits: machine-checked structural certificates for the Hill-kinetic networks LOICA simulates.**

+LOICA is where a genetic circuit gets built and scored.
+You assemble a `GeneticNetwork` from `GeneProduct`s and Hill operators, hand it a parameter set, and integrate.
+That is the SPICE half of the design loop, and it is indispensable.
+It is also, like SPICE, a _sampling_ argument: it tells you what the circuit does at the parameter points you swept, and electronic design automation has never shipped on that alone.
+It pairs the simulator with a formal verification tool that discharges a property over the whole space at once.

+`grn-lean` is that second tool for LOICA.
+It reads the same network LOICA would integrate and returns a **kernel-checked structural certificate**: a guarantee that follows from the _wiring_ alone, and so holds at every parameterization, including the corners an ensemble sweep never reached.

 A certificate is a graph-theoretic predicate that is a proven _necessary_ condition for a target dynamical regime, read from the topology with no simulation: